How UX Sketching Quickly Turns Ideas into Visual Concepts

 Part 2: Interaction Flow

-Use journey mapping sketches to show user emotions, pain points, and opportunities across entire experiences.
-This broader perspective often reveals solution opportunities that screen-by-screen thinking misses.
+Use journey maps to capture emotions, pain points, and opportunities.
+This often reveals problems and solutions that screen-by-screen sketches miss.

 Part 3: Ideation Techniques